Field Trip: Nighthawk Watch at Northerly Island

 Our trip leader and COS President, Edward Warden, is uniquely equipped for this occasion.
 As the head of COS’s Chicago Nighthawk Project, Edward has been hosting Common Nighthawk watches for several years now.
 He works with a group of volunteers in the summer to track the numbers and movements of these fascinating but vulnerable birds.
 It is that expertise that allowed him, at a glance, to deduce that our chances of seeing any migrating Common Nighthawks that evening were slim.
 Looking toward the northern sky, he explained that both the lateness of the season and the eastern wind sweeping across the lake were working against us.
 This prediction ultimately proved to be correct, but despite the absence of our target birds, a pleasant evening of birding was still ahead.

 As the sun set behind Chicago’s perpetually photogenic skyline, we endured the relentless beating of helicopter blades overhead as police scanned the lakefront.
 Remarkably, a pair of American Kestrels—the smallest falcon species of North America—remained close by.
 One even hauled a sizeable chunk of unlucky quarry up to a nearby metal frame to enjoy, much to our delight.
-We had an excellent view of the little hunter as it used its curved beak, perfectly adapted for tearing flesh, to break down its meal into more manageable strips.
-In between noisy helicopter passes overhead, we also spotted the odd Double-crested Cormorant making its way toward the water and, of course, the ever-present flocks of drifting Herring Gulls.
+We had an excellent view of the little hunter as they used their curved beak, perfectly adapted for tearing flesh, to break down their meal into more manageable strips.
+In between noisy helicopter passes overhead, we also spotted the odd Double-crested Cormorant making their way toward the water and, of course, the ever-present flocks of drifting Herring Gulls.

 Sightings wound down with the rising of a hazy waxing gibbous moon over the lake, and before long dusk was upon us.
 A small group of balloons released by nearby celebrants caused us some misplaced excitement, but we had a good laugh over it.
 Such is the nature of birding in the city—sometimes you get a Common Nighthawk, and sometimes you get a balloon.
 While packing our belongings and preparing to brave traffic, we were given a parting song by a handful of Killdeer, now invisible as their chattering streaked through the air all around us.
 A fitting birding farewell.
 All together we saw 14 species.